Fenner in San Bernardino County, California — The American West (Pacific Coastal)

 This monument is dedicated to all the soldiers that served here, and especially those who gave their lives in battle, ending the Holocaust & defeating the armed forces of Nazi Germany, Fascist Italy and Imperial Japan.

 Location.
 34° 48.49′ N, 115° 13.185′ W. Marker is in Fenner, California, in San Bernardino County.
 Marker is on Interstate 40 6 miles east of the Essex Road Interchange, on the right when traveling east.
-Touch for map.
 The Plaque is located in the east-bound Fenner Rest Area on I-40 about 38 miles west of Needles.
 It is located to the west of the rest area buildings.
+Touch for map.
 Marker is in this post office area: Essex CA 92332, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 4 other markers are within 12 miles of this marker, measured as the crow flies.
 John Wilkie Safety Roadside Rest Area At Fenner (about 700 feet away, measured in a direct line); Pah-Ute Creek (approx. 11.6 miles away); Army Camp at Goffs (approx. 11.7 miles away); Goffs Schoolhouse (approx. 11.7 miles away).